Made in Dagenham (musical): Orchestra

 The musical uses a nine-member orchestra consisting of keyboard, piano, guitar, bass, drums, percussion, reeds and trumpet.

 Recordings

 On 13 June 2014, the first song from the musical was revealed as Everybody Out and was released on SoundCloud, with two other tracks, "The Letter" and the musical's title song "Made in Dagenham" also released on SoundCloud and via the show's website.
 In addition Everybody Out was released as a single on 28 July 2014.
 Shortly prior to the show's West End closure it was announced a cast recording would be released.
-Recorded live at London's Adelphi Theatre the soundtrack was released on digital formats only on 18 May 2015, via First Night Records.
+Recorded live at London's Adelphi Theatre the cast recording was released on digital formats only on 18 May 2015, via First Night Records.

 Principal roles and original cast

 Critical reception

 The musical received mixed but generally positive reviews.
 Henry Hitchings, for the Evening Standard, regarded it as "robustly likeable — mixing passionate populism with bursts of big-budget flamboyance".
 Paul Taylor, for The Independent, called it "a West End musical you can be pleased to acknowledge was 'made in Britain' ".

 Nevertheless, even some of those who praised the musical criticised some aspects of the production, with Hitchings calling it "occasionally crass and a little too manipulative (the final number ["Stand Up"] is an especially brazen bid to get us on our feet)".
 Taylor suggested Made in Dagenham was "uneven but captivating".

 Others were more critical.
 Simon Edge, for the Daily Express, complained of an "underpowered central performance from Gemma Arterton as Rita ... she lacks any of the goofy charisma that Sally Hawkins brought to the film role, so that it's hard to see how her character ever came to the fore of this dispute".
 Michael Billington, in his review for The Guardian, opined that Arnold's score "rarely rises above the functional".